Bassdanger/second-brain/Kubernetes/Tips and Tricks.md

  k get -h | less pipes to less editor in vim or less, type /{search-terem} to quickly search
-	 "n" to go to next, "N" to go to previous
+	 "n" to go to next, "N" to go to previous in vim, :set paste lets you paste with CTRL + V
+CTRL + D to get out of shell terminal cat /etc/os-release to see operating system